zuozhenggh/learning-library/developer-library/rest-services-for-adb/README.md

 # Developing RESTful Services in Autonomous Database

-In this lab you will use the SQL Developer Web browser-based tool, connect to your Autonomous Database and REST enable tables and views and/or develop custom RESTful Services based on your SQL and PL/SQL code all within a single UI.
+In this lab you will use the browser-based SQL and REST workshop tools, connect to your Autonomous Database and REST enable a table.
+You will then secure that REST endpoint all within a single UI.

 ## **Step 1:**Connect to your Autonomous Database using SQL Developer Web